 And so, it is time we bring in a new law – one that declares that once a person jumps party, his or her seat falls vacant.

-And he cannot, for ever, stand for elections.
+And he cannot, for ever, stand for any election at any level.

-And he cannot accept any public or private position of responsibility after that.
+And, thereafter, he cannot accept any public or private position of responsibility.

-Surely the people of Malaysia deserve better than amphibians as our representatives?
+Surely the people of Malaysia deserve better than amphibians as representatives?